samcondon4/SPHEREx-lab-tools/docs/user_guide/fundamentals.rst

 .. image:: SPHERExLabTools_Dataflow.png

 Each color in the diagram corresponds to a separate thread of execution.
 The graphical interfaces created by :ref:`controllers` and the code run by :ref:`instrument-drivers` each execute from within the main thread. :ref:`procedures`, which control and retrieve data from instruments, have their own thread.
 Since both controllers and procedures interact with instrument drivers on separate threads, a locking mechanism is implemented to prevent race conditions where multiple threads try to access the same instrument driver at the same time.
 Finally, :ref:`recorders` and :ref:`viewers` run in threads that pend on data to be placed on independent :python:`Queues </library/queue.html>` by active :ref:`procedures`.
 Once data is placed on a queue, the viewer or recorder thread becomes active in order to process the data to update a live display or save for later analysis.
+Each of these components can be configured independently in the manner described in :doc:`custom_experiments`.
+This configurability combined with the multi-threaded architecture provide a streamlined and flexible workflow for the setup of complex data-acquisition schemes.

 .. _`instrument-drivers`: